xhenos/tachiyomi-website/content/help/guides/creating-backups.md

 ---
 title: Creating backups
 description: Backups can save you a lot of headache in case something happens to your installation or device.
 sidebar: default
 prev: /help/guides/source-migration/
 next: /help/guides/reading-local-manga/
 ---

 # Creating backups

+**THIS IS A TEST**

 Backups are inter-compatible between **Tachiyomi** versions, with a few exceptions listed under [forks information](#forks-information).